FallenBG/instant-translator/README.md

 5. Click the **Load unpacked** button.
 6. Select the `instant-translator` folder you created.
 7. The extension icon should appear in your toolbar.
 Right-click it and select "Options" to configure API keys and preferences.
-8. Configure your desired hotkey (if different from F2) at `chrome://extensions/shortcuts`.
+8. Configure your desired hotkey (if different from Ctrl+Shift+S) at `chrome://extensions/shortcuts`.
 9. You're ready to go!

 ## 💬 Future Plans